VishnudasER/VishnudasER/README.md

 ### 👨‍💻 About Me:
 - 🌱 I’m currently learning **Data Analytics**
 - 👯 I’m looking to collaborate with **other developers**
-- 💬 Ask me about **JavaScript, Node.js, Python, Django, Angular, React**
+- 💬 Ask me about **Python, Django, React, Angular JavaScript, Node.js**
 - 📫 How to reach me: **[dasv2017@gmail.com](mailto:dasv2017@gmail.com)**
 - ⚡ Fun fact: **I love cracking jokes to lighten the mood!**